-Students with complete housing contracts, paid admission deposit, and complete registration for orientation by May 1 will select Fall/Spring rooms on the housing portal starting in mid-May.
-Eligible students will be emailed a selection time to log into the housing portal and choose from available spaces.
-Selection times will be allocated in contract number order.
-Remember that if you mutually select a roommate on your housing contract, you and your roommate will receive a selection time at the later/worst of your two contract numbers.
+Students with complete housing contracts, paid admission deposit, and complete registration for orientation by May 1 will receive more information about housing assignments in late June.
+Rooms will be allocated in contract number order based on the building and room type preferences provided by the student.
+Remember that if you mutually select a roommate on your housing contract, you and your roommate will receive an assignment at the later/worst of your two contract numbers.
 Assignment in a building and/or room type that is not your preference is not grounds for cancellation/termination of this contract.

 Rental rates vary by building and room type.
 Our current rental rate chart is available on our website.

 You will list building and room type preferences on your housing portal.
 Housing staff will assign you to your room.
 Your assignment information will be available on the housing portal in mid-June for Summer B, and late June/ early July for Fall/Spring We have many types of buildings, room types, and programs.
 You are encouraged to research options and call us with questions.
 Click here for more information about our residence halls.

 Each residence hall may contain several room types.
 These are the most common room types available for new incoming students:

 Townhouse with two double bedrooms.
 Two students are assigned to each bedroom, for a total of four students in the apartment.
 Each apartment has a full kitchen, one bathroom, and a shared living room area.

 |Salley Suite Double with Shared Bath||

 Two people are assigned to a bedroom that shares a common room and bathroom with another double room.
 The bathroom and common rooms are contained within the suite.

 View the sample room layout on the Salley Hall building page.